stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 instructions on the site.

 You should also amend your PATH, so that the versions of tools that are installed with Homebrew take precedence over others.
-To do this, edit the file _.bashrc_ in your home directory to include this line:
+To do this, edit the file _.zshrc_ in your home directory to include this line:

     export PATH="/usr/local/bin:/usr/local/sbin:~/bin:$PATH"